lbgcomm/.github/README.md

 **WARNING** - We are **not** a hosting provider and do not offer modded servers/hardware to other server owners.
 Everything belongs to the community (LBG) and we have our own hand-picked staff, etc.

 ### Our Unique Anycast Network For (D)DoS Protection & Latency
-We have a unique Anycast network that was built by @gamemannn (Christian Deacon) and @Synkstar. @gamemann was focusing on the Anycast network's packet processing software which was made last year (2021), but cannot devote as much time due to [The Modding Community](https://moddingcommunity.com/).
-Therefore, @Synkstar has taken over the project's software code/features.
+We have a unique Anycast network that was built by [@gamemann](https://github.com/gamemann) (Christian Deacon) and [@Synkstar](https://github.com/Synkstar). [@gamemann](https://github.com/gamemann) was focusing on the Anycast network's packet processing software which was made last year (2021), but cannot devote as much time due to [The Modding Community](https://moddingcommunity.com/).
+Therefore, [@Synkstar](https://github.com/Synkstar) has taken over the project's software code/features.

 Additionally, the firewall/router we've made including the following advantages and features.